shannonmoeller/gulp-hb/README.md

 ### `file` `{Boolean}` (default: `true`)

 Whether to include the file object in the data passed to the template.
-Particularly useful when paired with [`gulp-front-matter`](https://github.com/lmtm/gulp-front-matter) for example.
+Particularly useful when paired with [`gulp-front-matter`](https://github.com/lmtm/gulp-front-matter) or [`gulp-data`](https://github.com/colynb/gulp-data) for example.

 ```js
 var gulp = require('gulp'),